 Museum of the City (Museo de la Ciudad) (Visit Museo de la Ciudad)

-Exhibits: spacious two floors displaying memorabilia’s like horse drawn carriages, and colonial era artefacts.
-Beautiful and peaceful courtyard providing a preview of south Quito.
+It is a spacious two-storied building displaying memorabilias like horse-drawn carriages and colonial-era artefacts.
+The beautiful and peaceful courtyard of this museum offers a preview of south Quito.

 Address: García Moreno, Quito 170405, Ecuador